Christoph16478/iq/iq_python.md

 ----

-**Whenever Python exits, why isn’t all the memory de-allocated?**
+## **Whenever Python exits, why isn’t all the memory de-allocated?**

 Whenever Python exits, especially those Python modules which are having circular references to other objects or the objects that are referenced from the global namespaces are not always de-allocated or freed.
 It is impossible to de-allocate those portions of memory that are reserved by the C library.
-On exit, because of having its own efficient clean up mechanism, Python would try to de-allocate/destroy every other object.
+On exit, because of having its own efficient clean up mechanism, Python would try to de-allocate destroy every other object.

 ----

-**What is a dictionary in Python?**
+## **What is a dictionary in Python?**

 The built-in datatypes in Python is called dictionary.
 It defines one-to-one relationship between keys and values.
 Dictionaries contain pair of keys and their corresponding values.
 Dictionaries are indexed by keys.

 Let’s take an example:

 The following example contains some keys.
 Country, Capital & PM.
 Their corresponding values are India, Delhi and Modi respectively.

 ```python
 dict={'Country':'India','Capital':'Delhi','PM':'Modi'}